The Give Me Liberty interactive digital trail is now live!

 The life and times of Patrick Henry provide an excellent backdrop from which to educate and display the Colonial period and the Revolutionary War period in Louisa as well as the Commonwealth of Virginia.
 Through photos, interpretive signage, costumes, household artifacts, etc. adults and children can learn about their community’s character during this period of nation building including tavern life, schools, churches and religion and tobacco farming.

 The county of Louisa was formed from Hanover County in 1742.
 At the meeting of the first Court held on December 13, 1742 at the home of Matthew Jouett (father of Jack Jouett), one of the first acts of the Court was to grant permission to Mr. Jouett to "Keep an ordinary at his home in this County by the Court House."
-Thus began the pivotal point or nucleus of a community to be known as Louisa Courthouse and later the village and later to become the Town of Louisa.
+Thus began the pivotal point or nucleus of a community to be known as Louisa Courthouse and later to become the Town of Louisa.

 The ordinary or tavern, located at the site of the courthouse, served as a place of refreshment and lodging for the Justices and visitors to the monthly courts and also to such travelers who might go through the county on the roads from Richmond to Charlottesville.
 This, however, was not the only function of the establishment.
 It served as a gathering place for persons on scores of duties or pleasure bent.
 Legal notices and newspapers were on file, mail was distributed and the tap room was a clearinghouse for news and gossip.
 The tavern carried a small stock of necessities which could be purchased.
 It is to be hoped that Mr. Jouett and his successors served their customers with a more substantial and cleanly fare than that which prevailed in 1782, when the Marquis de Chastellux made his pilgrimage through Louisa Courthouse on his way to visit Mr. Jefferson at Monticello.